xiangwanmath/xiangwanmath.github.io/research/student_research.md

     - PDE Methods in Image Processing, Spring 2025

 - Reading Courses

+  The topics should be about advanced materials.
+A few that I have mentored at Loyola:
   - [Functional Analysis](https://www.overleaf.com/read/dtdrczdwrbnt#79c706)
   - [Pointset Topology and Analysis](https://www.overleaf.com/read/thmjyvvtcffc#7268f6)

-If this sounds like you, feel free to contact me.
-Still interested?
-Feel free to send me an email or stop by during my open office hours.
+If you are still interested this far, feel free to contact me **with questions**, either via an email or stop by during my open office hours.

 ### External Opportunities

+Several of my past students have successfully obtained Summer REUs.
+Here are a few places as examples:
 - [Science Undergraduate Laboratory Internships](https://science.osti.gov/wdts/suli)
 - [NSF Graduate Research Fellowship Program (GRFP)](https://new.nsf.gov/funding/opportunities/nsf-graduate-research-fellowship-program-grfp)
 - [IIT Summer REU 'SURE'](https://www.iit.edu/computing/research/student-research/SURE)